-If any issues develop that cannot be facilitated within the audio team, then the student is told at induction that they can have recourse to staff outside of the Department.
+If any issues develop that cannot be facilitated within the audio Department.

 Students are invited to be represented at Department and University level so that they have the opportunity to have their views represented and responded to.
 The VLE forum also offers this function, with student response being timely, much of the time outside of the times they would get a response by internally waiting for a committee to sit.